The Witches of Eastwick October 24, 2017

-In other films do these features merely enhance the scenery, acting as additional visual reminders as to why these individuals are movie stars in the first place.
-But in The Witches of Eastwick, these characteristics are crucial: in a comedy this over-the-top, you might as well settle on actors who look over the top, too.
+The dreamy Susan Sarandon has owl eyes and an earth mother radiance.
+In other films, these features merely enhance the scenery, acting as additional visual reminders as to why these people are movie stars in the first place.
+But in The Witches of Eastwick, these characteristics are crucial: in a comedy this over the top, you might as well settle on actors who look over the top, too.

 All are so dissatisfied especially because they have no one to come home to.
 Alex is a mother and widow, Jane a perpetual single woman, and Sukie an abandoned mom of six.
 Weekly girls’ nights start.
 But this is a dangerous thing: unbeknownst to them, the women are witches, and their lady lunches have essentially kickstarted a makeshift coven.